greg-js/hexo-easy-edit/README.md

 - A simple `hexo edit` will give you a menu with all your posts
 - All spaces in your `title` will be treated as dashes, just like Hexo does
 - This is useful primarily for myself, but might come in handy for others using Hexo who prefer to edit markdown files in their favorite local editor.
 Alternatively, you can use an administration plugin - check out [hexo-admin](https://github.com/jaredly/hexo-admin) or [hexo-hey](https://github.com/nihgwu/hexo-hey) if that's more up your alley
-- I will add support for filtering on tags and categories very soon